-These inner qualities are often ignored altogether when determining someone's success, and in the same way you ignore them about yourself, which makes it even more difficult to really know your self-worth.
+These inner qualities are often ignored altogether when determining someone's success, and in the same way you, ignore them about yourself, which makes it even more difficult to truly know your self-worth.
 Yes, these virtues may be praised when displayed but when did you last hear someone applauding a person's success based on their kindness.

-Take a moment and make a list of all those outside factors that you have inadvertently made the yardstick of your own self-worth and feelings of success.
-You will notice how most of your list requires you to compare yourself to others or to seek outside approval in order to know your self-worth and value or to know 'how well you're doing' on the scale of success.
+Take a moment and make a list of all those outside factors that you have inadvertently made the yardstick of your self-worth and feelings of success.
+You will notice how most of your list requires you to compare yourself to others or to seek outside approval as a measure of your self-worth, or of 'how well you're doing' on the scale of success.
 This is because you can never really gauge how much money you have if you do not compare it to someone else's bank account, or how attractive you are if you do not compare yourself to someone else's appearance.

 This makes your self-worth depend on outside things and vulnerable to being disturbed by those things.
 Put simply, when you place your self-worth on the altar of comparison then the more others have in comparison to you the less successful you feel, the less worthy you feel and so the less happy or content you are as a person.
 The humour in Daniel Gilbert's definition of happiness captures this quite perfectly: "Happiness is proportional to your salary divided by your brother-in-law's salary."
-You can never know your self-worth when its definition is the worth of others.
+You can never know your self-worth when its definition depends on the worth of others by comparison.

 | continued: page 2-of-3 |

-How you value yourself is a reflection of how you value others, and in the same when you think you know some else's worth you think you know your own.
+How you value yourself is a reflection of how you value others, and in the same way, when you think you know someone else's worth you think you know your own.
 If, for instance, you have placed undue value on money as a symbol of success, then in your estimation people with more money are to be admired more than those with less.
 Paradoxically, the very people you admire most are also the one's you're likely to envy the most when their bank balance outdoes yours.
-Therein lies the paradox—if what you admire are outside factors, then what you admire most is also what you secretly envy because it poses a threat to the estimation of your own self-worth, more so as it breeds a mentality of scarcity.
+Therein lies the paradox—if what you admire are outside factors, then what you admire most is also what you secretly envy because it poses a threat to the estimation of your self-worth.

-It is futile to try know your self-worth based on outwardly appearances that are relative in nature and simply the product of what society has placed an undue value on.
+It is futile to try to know your self-worth based on outward appearances that are relative in nature and simply the product of what society has placed an undue value on.
 The question then is, what should you base your self-worth on instead?
-Ask yourself, if you had no worldly possessions and there was no one to compare yourself, what would you be left with to determine your value?
+Ask yourself, if you had no worldly possessions and there was no one to compare yourself to, what would you be left with to determine your value?
 And what you're left with is your inner world and more specifically, your virtues.

 | continued: page 3-of-3 |

-Even if to date you have acted in ways that lacked virtue or hurt others or hurt yourself so as to make you feel non-deserving of your desires, this can only have been out of ignorance that everyone and everything is a projection of your consciousness and that your true nature—your True Self—is Absolute Love.
-The love of your Higher Self for you is one and the same as the Love of the Absolute or God.
+Even if to date you have acted in ways that lacked virtue or hurt others or hurt yourself such that you may feel non-deserving of your desires, this can only have been out of ignorance that everyone and everything is a projection of your consciousness and that your true nature—your True Self—is Absolute Love.
+The love of your Higher Self for you is the same as the Love of the Absolute or God.
 Absolute Love does not rise or fall in accordance with your actions—it is unchanging.